-The left and right speakers are generally tilted towards the sides of the soundbar so that they can bounce off the walls in the room to create the surround sound and theatre effect.
+The left and right speakers are generally tilted towards the sides of the soundbar so that they can bounce off the walls in the room to create the watching movies.
+It’s the “.1” in a 3.1, 5.1 or 7.1 surround sound and theatre effect.
 These speakers’ positioning means you can’t rely on most soundbars to act as a center speaker.

 Why You Shouldn’t Use a Soundbar as a Center Speaker